wattdepot/wattdepot.github.io/src/technology/overview.md

 ## OPQBox

-Proposed requirements for the second generation of OPQBox include:
+Proposed enhancements for OPQBox include:

   1. Upgrade sampling to support IEEE PQ standards, including 256 samples per waveform and locking to 60Hz input.
   2. Internally fused UL listed dual secondary transformer.
-  3. Improvements to enclosure (Add "Open Power Quality" to box top, provide screws to secure box.)
+  3. Improvements to enclosure design, including: add "Open Power Quality" to box top; provide screws to secure box; provide gasket through box for AC wire.
+  4. Incorporate Li-Po battery and update firmware/software to write out waveform when power to device is cut.

 ## OPQHub

-Proposed requirements for the second generation of OPQHub include:
+Proposed enhancements for OPQHub include:

   1. Update to Bootstrap 3.x.
   2. Update to Play 2.3.
-  3. Additional analytics.
+  3. API for external access to public data

+## Communication protocol

+Proposed enhancements for the communication protocol include:

+  1. Support bi-directional communication so that OPQHub can control data sent from OPQBox based upon characteristics of alert.